Concentration-Free Quantum Kernel Learning in the Rydberg Blockade: Introduction

-Designing quantum algorithms that (\textbf{1}) address tasks of genuine practical utility, (\textbf{2}) remain hard to simulate classically, and (\textbf{3}) are compatible with the limited capabilities of noisy quantum hardware is a central challenge in quantum science today.
-Machine learning (ML), in particular, is touted as a prime application where near-term quantum computing can fulfill these three criteria~\cite{Perdomo-Ortiz_2018}.
-More specifically, kernel methods, a well-established class of supervised learning techniques that project data into high-dimensional feature spaces~\cite{Kernel-ScholkopfSmola, Kernel-Shawe-Taylor_Cristianini_2004}, extend naturally to the quantum domain.
-In quantum kernel methods (QKMs), data points are embedded into the Hilbert space of an ensemble of qubits~\cite{Schuld2019,Schuld2021,kubler2021inductivebiasquantumkernels}.
-The promise of near-term applicability has sparked extensive studies of the promises and challenges of QKMs~\cite{Schuld2021, schuld2021supervisedquantummachinelearning, thanasilp2024exponential, kubler2021inductivebiasquantumkernels, kairon2025equivalenceexponentialconcentrationquantum, Mcclean2018BP, cerezoVQA2021, cerezo2023, diaz2023, Schnabel_2025, QEK-Hen2021, QEK-Henriet2023}.
+Designing quantum algorithms that (1) address practically relevant tasks, (2) remain hard to simulate classically, and (3) are compatible with the limited capabilities of noisy quantum hardware represents one of the central challenges in quantum science today, and a prerequisite for achieving a quantum advantage, namely, a computational speedup over the best classical method for the solution of a given problem.
+Machine learning (ML), in particular, is touted as a prime application where near-term quantum computing can fulfill these three criteria~\cite{Perdomo-Ortiz_2018}, targeting problems of academic or commercial relevance beyond those artificially tailored to specific quantum hardware.
+In the last years, several results have established a separation between the capabilities of quantum machine learning (QML) models, taking the form of parameterized quantum unitaries, and their classical counterparts for some specific tasks~\cite{kubler2021inductivebiasquantumkernels, QKL-ECfree-Huang2021,Huang2022,Liu2021}.

+We focus on kernel methods, a well established class of supervised learning techniques that project data into high-dimensional feature spaces~\cite{Kernel-ScholkopfSmola, Kernel-Shawe-Taylor_Cristianini_2004}, and extend naturally to the quantum domain.
+In quantum kernel methods (QKMs), data points are embedded into the Hilbert space of an ensemble of qubits~\cite{Schuld2019,Schuld2021,kubler2021inductivebiasquantumkernels}, after which their similarity can be evaluated by measuring fidelity between quantum states.
+The kernel matrix storing this similarity information for all pairs of points in the training dataset can then be used for classification or regression tasks in a classical convex optimization scheme with convergence guarantees.
+The promise of near-term applicability has sparked extensive studies of the promises and challenges of QKMs~\cite{Schuld2021, schuld2021supervisedquantummachinelearning, thanasilp2024exponential, kubler2021inductivebiasquantumkernels,kairon2025equivalenceexponentialconcentrationquantum, Mcclean2018BP, cerezoVQA2021, cerezo2023, diaz2023, Schnabel_2025, QEK-Hen2021, QEK-Henriet2023}.